pbartela/tour-planner/.ai/tour-list-view-implementation-plan.md

 - **Component description**: A static, presentational component shown when the user has no active tours.
 It guides them toward creating their first tour.
 - **Main elements**:
     - A container `div`.
-    - A message, e.g., "You have no active tours."
+    - A message, referenced by a key like `t('tours.emptyState.message')`.
-    - A call-to-action button/link styled prominently, e.g., "Create Your First Tour," which navigates to the tour creation page.
+    - A call-to-action button/link styled prominently, with text from a key like `t('tours.emptyState.cta')`, which navigates to the tour creation page.
 - **Props**: None.

 ## 5. Types